Sarthakushirke/precise_docking_ws/README.md

 This active localization strategy ensures efficient exploration while progressively converging on a precise pose without forgetting to reach a target location.
 Once localization is sufficiently accurate, the robot transitions seamlessly to goal-directed planning.
 This thesis demonstrates how integrating active localization with decision-making improves localization and helps the robot reach the targets.

 We demonstrate the effectiveness of the framework by validating it with a fully actuated robot equipped with a 360° laser range scanner and RGB camera in the simulation environment using ROS and Gazebo, and extend it to initial hardware experiments using a ROSbot 2 pro robot.

+# Run the code
+The code is all in the src folder.
+The robot's simulation model can be found in another repository named "precise_docking_simulatiom_ws"(https://github.com/Sarthakushirke/precise_docking_simulatiom_ws.git).

+To run the packages and the code inside them,

+For example,
+Use ros2 run active_localization frontier_detection.py

+Note:- Will update the tutorial on how to use the code step by step.